VulnTool

 -

-Dig deeper why users aren’t satisfied with the VulnTool
+Understand why users were dissatisfied with the current VulnTool experience

 -

-Learn the needs of various user personas, teams, and dev platforms
+Identify needs across key personas, teams, and platforms

 -

-Uncover the ideal remediation workflow to prevent errors and speed up the process
+Uncover the ideal remediation workflow to reduce errors and speed resolution

 -